 It is important that you get this protection early enough for it to be effective and the best time for that is in your early teenage years.
 The vaccine won’t protect you against other sexually transmitted infection.
 You will need three injections over a period of six months to get the best protection.
 You will be informed when your immunisation is due.
 The nurse will give you the injection in your upper arm

-PLEASE NOTE: This is only available at our Surgery if you are registered with Dr Jeremy Roberts and Dr Hilary Melrose.
+PLEASE NOTE: This is only available at our Surgery if you are registered with Dr Hilary Melrose.

 The Scottish Breast Screening Programme has been part of NHS Scotland for more than 10 years.
 Breast cancer is more common in women aged over 50; therefore, all women aged 50 and over are eligible for routine breast screening.
 Breast screening involves taking x-rays of the breast. hese are called mammograms.

-For further information please read/download Breast Screening Explained Leaflet
+For further information please read/download Breast Screening Information Leaflet

 Breakthrough for Women

 This service offers counselling and support to women who have been affected by childhood sexual abuse or rape/sexual violence in adulthood.
 Women who live in Glasgow and are over 16 can access the service, and can self referral.
 Please phone 0141 276 3981 for further information.